shikharsri/alphagrep-exchange-app/README.md

 - **Rule:** Rules has be configured in different Java Generics classes like Price Rule, ExactPrice Rule, Quantity Rule etc
 - **Utility:** Utility class is used to stored all functional helping methods required while execution.
 - **OrderRequest and OrderResponse:** Contains Pojo classes for Request and Response after parsing.

-#To Run
+# Execution Guidline
+- Import the project as Java project
-Please run the ExchangeControlApp class using Java to start the application.
+- Please run the ExchangeControlApp class using Java to start the application.
 It will
 - Start the application
 - Get Request from "request.txt" file and parses the same.